 Please note, eligible staff are automatically invited to become staff members and should therefore not complete a public membership application form.
-However, staff members should complete a 'Staff Nomination Form', if interested in standing for election as a Staff Governors, on-line form available from the election company's website (i.e. Civica Election Services) - see question 16 for details.
+Whilst no staff governor seats are open during the current 2024 election, in years when seats are open, staff members complete a 'Staff Nomination Form'.

-In order to qualify as an eligible member and election candidate during the 2022 Governor election process, both your 'membership application' (or enrollment if a staff member) alongside your 'candidate nomination form' need to be completed and processed ensuring that your valid 'candidate nomination form' is received directly by the election company before the closing date for the receipt of nominations:
+In order to qualify as an eligible public member and election candidate during the 2024 Governor election process, both your 'membership application' alongside your 'candidate nomination form' need to be completed and processed ensuring that your valid 'candidate nomination form' is received directly by the election company before the closing date for the receipt of nominations: